START HERE →

 Practical Nontoxic Living™ Episode 110

-When my daughter asked for a bean bag chair for her bedroom, I wished I could have answered with an easy yes.
+When my daughter asked for a bean bag for her bedroom, I wished I could have answered with an easy yes.
 But as someone deeply invested in Practical Nontoxic Living™, I knew I had to pause.

 • Textiles: Most bean bag covers are made from polyester, microfiber, nylon, faux leather, vinyl, other synthetic fabrics, or blended fabrics.
 They're often treated with chemical finishes like stain repellents, antimicrobial coatings, or flame retardants.

-• Filling: The inner filling is often expanded polystyrene beads or polyurethane foam—both of which are toxic, petroleum-derived materials.
-These are well-known Household Repeat Offenders, a concept I explain in A to Z of D-Toxing and highlight in Ruan Living's 40-Day Home Detox program.
+• Filling: The inner filling is often expanded polystyrene beads or polyurethane foam—both petroleum-derived materials associated with off-gassing and indoor air pollution concerns.
+These are well-known Household Repeat Offenders™, a concept I explain in A to Z of D-Toxing and highlight in Ruan Living's 40-Day Home Detox™ program.

-Textiles, plastics, and foam are among the most common hidden sources of toxicity in our homes, which is why we call them Household Repeat Offenders.
+Textiles, plastics, and foam are among the most common hidden sources of toxic exposures in our homes, which is why we call them Household Repeat Offenders.
 When you become familiar with these common culprits, it becomes much easier to identify and avoid them in everything from bean bags to mattresses to carpets and rugs to furniture to baby products.

 Best Non-Toxic Bean Bag Materials: Hemp, Kapok, Buckwheat & Latex